Camino 2027 Price Lock 🔒Save now

 moderate

-MODERATE - GRADE 3 Daily walks are between 12-30km on well marked trails over diverse terrain – from relatively flat to mountainous.
+GRADE 3 - daily walks are between 12-30km on well marked trails over diverse terrain – from relatively flat to mountainous.
 This is a well worn path where route finding will be reasonably straight forward (refer below for further details on self guided adventures).
 The main areas to concentrate on route finding are arriving and leaving towns and cities.
 Distances on some days will be challenging.
 The accent is on keeping a steady pace to take in all of the attractions, with time to stop and take photos.
 You will need a good level of fitness to participate fully in this adventure.

 Departure dates

-Daily from 1 Mar to 15 Nov
+Daily from 1 Mar to 1 Nov

 Notes